 Poor Manufacturing Conditions

 If medicines are not manufactured according to GMPs, they are most likely to be of poor quality.
 Manufacturers that have not been inspected or not approved by the LMHRA are likely not meeting all GMP requirements.
 Many counterfeit medicines are manufactured under poor manufacturing conditions.
 Counterfeits are medicines that look like registered medicines, but do not contain the right ingredients.
-AMSs should avoid buying medicines from unauthorized dealers to minimize the risk of buying counterfeits.
+AMS should avoid buying medicines from unauthorized dealers to minimize the risk of buying counterfeits.

 Poor Packaging